Introduction

 Graphics and DirectX

-The minimum graphics requirement—a DirectX 10-compliant GPU with 512 MB of VRAM—indicates that Ubisoft aimed to balance graphical fidelity with accessibility.
-The NVIDIA GeForce 8600 GT and AMD Radeon HD 2600XT were mid-range GPUs at the time, capable of handling the game at lower settings.
-However, players using these GPUs would need to lower their expectations in terms of visual quality and performance.
-Settings such as texture quality, shadows, and anti-aliasing would likely need to be reduced to achieve playable frame rates.
+A minimum requirement of a DirectX 10-compliant graphics card or GPU with 512 MB VRAM meant that Ubisoft was caught between production values and accessibility.
+An NVIDIA GeForce 8600 GT or AMD Radeon HD 2600XT setup was a mid-range GPU at the time that could deal with the game at lower settings.
+However, someone bearing one of these GPUs should lower their expectations in terms of visual quality and performance.
+Texture quality, shadows, and anti-aliasing settings would have to be scaled down if they want to play with a higher frame rate.

 Storage and Sound Requirements